pivotal/docs-tap/scst-scan/offline-airgap.md

     kubectl edit -n tap-install packageinstall grype-templates
     ```

-1. Set the `packageinstall.spec.paused` field to `true` as it was done earlier with the `tap` object.
+1. Set the `packageinstall.spec.paused` field to `true` as done earlier with the `tap` object.

-1. There are five installed `ScanTemplates` to edit and each is edited in the same way.
+1. There are five installed `ScanTemplates` to edit.
+Each `ScanTemplates` is edited the same way.
 For example, edit the `public-image-scan-template` by running:

     ```bash
     kubectl edit -n MY-DEV-NAMESPACE scantemplate public-image-scan-template